The great investing myth (4): Dividends matter 💰

 A sample of companies: Tracking the past 10 years period from Jan 2013 to Dec 2022

-The table above shows that with higher revenue and profit growth together and a higher ROCE consistently and over a long period, dividends per share can grow at a faster rate and more capital gains; delivering good total shareholder returns.
+The table above shows that consistently higher revenue and profit growth together with a higher ROCE can deliver dividends per share growing at a faster rate and more capital gains (more total shareholder returns) over the long term.

 While some companies can consistently meet the above criteria with supportable dividend yield, we cannot predict their sustainability.
 Dividend investors may care more about their dividends, but capital gains can make up more than 60% of TSR over the long term as shown in the table above.
 Conversely, a not-so-good company will distribute more dividends as a percentage of its TSR because its share price does not go up or worse, goes down to the extent that its TSR is lower (a dividend trap).